Independent Research

 PREVIOUS SEMESTER/PLANNING:

 Projects are often sunk before they begin due to lack of planning.
-An independent study course is one where you are in charge of the syllabus.
-That means you must design a syllabus.
+An independent study course is one where you are in charge of and must design the syllabus.
 Before the semester begins you must outline your goals for the project and a general timeline.
 It is your project, I am here to guide.
 We will discuss and modify this outline to plan the semester ahead.

 BEGINNING OF THE SEMESTER: By the end of the second week of classes you will write a formal proposal for your project.
 This proposal will be submitted to the department for internal funds to cover your expenses.